The complete HSP Framework

 People usually do not arrive with system language.
 They say: “I keep overthinking”, “I feel stuck” or “I sabotage myself.”

-The HSP Translation Layer translates these recognizable experiences into system dynamics: predictive interpretation, operating rules, activation, capacity, protection and feedback.
+The HSP Translation Layer translates these recognizable experiences into system dynamics: predictive interpretation, operating rules and learned system logic, activation, capacity and choice space, protection as a possible output function, behavior / output and feedback.

 Not to label or fix people, but to make visible which system process makes the behavior logical.

-Many of these patterns only become visible once you learn to recognize how your system processes tension, meaning and protection.
+Many of these patterns only become visible once you learn to recognize how your system processes input, meaning, prediction, activation, choice space and output function.

-The Translation Layer helps connect recognizable human experiences to underlying system dynamics.
+The Translation Layer helps connect recognizable human experiences to underlying system dynamics, using both the older HSP names and the newer HSP v3.1 language.

 Explore recognizable system dynamics →